felixge/tweets/postgres-docker-explain-analyze/README.md

 4) First, let's establish if `clock_gettime` is really the culprit by running `pg_test_timing` that comes with PostgreSQL inside of a docker container.

-Holy latency batman, at 6853 ns per call, our 20K calls will take 136 ms, explaining most of the overhead we're seeing.
+Holy latency docker, at 6853 ns per call, our 20K calls will take 136 ms, explaining most of the overhead we're seeing.

 ![inline](./pg_test_timing.png)